briencj/asremlPlus/README.md

 # asremlPlus
 asremlPlus is an R package that augments the use of 'ASReml-R' and 'ASReml4-R' in fitting mixed models

 This version is compatible with both ASReml-R versions 3 and 4.
-ASReml-R version 4 is currently undergoing $\beta$-testing and has some changes in syntax that necessitate changes in asremlPlus.
+ASReml-R version 4 is currently undergoing beta-testing and has some changes in syntax that necessitate changes in asremlPlus.

 Versions of asremlPlus 4.x-xx are a major revamp of the package and also include substantial syntax changes.